 Debt instruments are stated at their net proceeds on issue.
-Finance charges including premia payable on settlement or redemption and direct issue costs are spread over the period to redemption, using the effective interest method.
-Exceptional finance charges incurred due to early redemption (including premia) are recognised in the Income Statement when they occur.
+Finance charges including premia payable on settlement or redemption and direct issue costs are spread over the period to maturity, using the effective interest method.
+Exceptional finance charges incurred due to early redemption (including premia) are recognised in the income statement when they occur.